 Sustainable housing is a hot topic in the world of real estate as it represents a vital solution to climate change.
 But in cold UK climates, the energy challenge is daunting.
 Despite current efforts, a large proportion of the UK’s buildings are still energy-inefficient, leading to excessive heat and power usage.

-Lire également : How to Approach the Integration of Solar Panels in Listed Buildings?
+A lire également : How to Approach the Integration of Solar Panels in Listed Buildings?

 When you’re dealing with cold climates, maintaining a comfortable indoor temperature is crucial to people’s health and wellbeing.
 But this can be energy-intensive, particularly in inefficient homes.
 Heat leaks out of these buildings at a rapid rate, necessitating a constant supply of heat to maintain a comfortable temperature.
 The result is high energy consumption, contributing to the UK’s carbon footprint.